 Insulin resistance, genetic factors and being overweight can contribute to the development of a fatty liver.

 NASH is a common disease, especially in people who are obese.
 Of our population, 10-25% of individuals is affected and 50-90% of them are obese individuals.
 This sickness is also associated with diabetes, with 9-12% of patients with NASH having diabetes.
-Another common disorder is elevated cholesterol or fat in the blood, which is for 20-40% of the population.
+Another common disorder is a cholesterol or fat increase in the blood, which is about 20-40%.
 Increased abdominal fat (abdominal obesity) is particularly important.
 We speak of abdominal obesity if the abdominal circumference is greater than 94 cm for men and 80 cm for women.